-Mitsubishi Lancers or Eclipse with Jatco JF506E 5-speed automatic transmission can experience a sudden loss of reverse.
+Mitsubishi Lancers or Eclipse with Jatco JF506E 5-speed automatic transmission can experience a sudden reverse loss.

 In most cases, this will happen right after the transmission fluid has been replaced.
-Other gears will not be affected by this issue, and there will be no other noticeable symptoms.
+This issue will not affect other gears, and there will be no other noticeable symptoms.

 - A band anchor stud was removed by mistake when changing the transmission fluid.
 This is quite common because the fill plug and a band anchor stud are similar and close.
 This sets reverse band assembly free and prevents the engagement of reverse gear.

 - Fractured reverse drum or worn piston that engages it usually happens when driving for a longer time with band anchor stud removed.
-The free-spinning that happens generates friction and heat, which deteriorates drum and piston assembly.
+The free-spinning generates friction and heat, deteriorating the drum and piston assembly.

 Rattle or judder during accelerations